Some addition theorems for spin-weighted spherical harmonics: Introduction

 In this paper we present some generalizations of the well-known addition theorem for \swsh \cite{Hu:1997hp,Sharma:2011fk,Michel:2020,Freeden:2022}, which we have been unable to find explicitly in the literature to date.
 It should be emphasized that our focus in this paper is \swsh functions, rather than scalar, tensor or spinor harmonics or their generalizations, for which some addition theorems can be found in \cite{Bouzas:2011ug,Bouzas:2011uh}.

 The outline of this work is as follows.
+In Sec.~\ref{sec:physics} we discuss some of the applications of \swsh in physics and motivate the addition theorems which are the focus of our work.
 Sec.~\ref{sec:swsh} reviews the key definitions and properties of \swsh which are required for our analysis.
 For ease of reference, our new addition theorems are presented in Sec.~\ref{sec:results}, prior to their derivation in Sec.~\ref{sec:proofs}.
 Our conclusions can be found in Sec.~\ref{sec:conc}.